-“Come, Holy Spirit,” cardinals pray in the Sistine Chapel for the Counselor’s guidance to elect a new pope.
+“Come, Holy Spirit,” cardinals pray in the Sistine Chapel for the Holy Spirit’s guidance to elect a new pope.
 The Holy Spirit did neither prompt the election of Benedict IX (1032–1048), a thoroughly corrupt pope, nor the election of Alexander VI (1492–1503), who had several mistresses and children.
-A conclave elected John XXIII, the elderly Italian papa chosen as a transitional figurehead; yet, he announced the Second Vatican Council within three months of his election, which has dramatically changed the Catholic Church.
-Bishops spoke of the unexpected presence of the Advocate throughout the Second Vatican Council.
-Cardinals are free to listen and to act according to the Counselor, and each conclave must cooperate with Grace to be efficacious.
+A conclave elected John XXIII, the elderly Italian pope chosen as a transitional figurehead; yet, he announced the Second Vatican Council within three months of his election, which has dramatically changed the Catholic Church.
+Bishops spoke of the unexpected presence of the Holy Spirit at the Second Vatican Council.

+Each conclave must cooperate with Grace to be efficacious.
 The Holy Spirit can move cardinals to choose the person most able to respond to the “signs of the times.”
-Christ promised to be with the church until the end of the world and guide it through the Holy Spirit.
+Christ promised to be with His Church until the end of the world and guide it through the Holy Spirit.

-“The former Cardinal Jorge Bergoglio believes the church has to go to the streets to accompany suffering people.”
+“The former Cardinal Jorge Bergoglio believed the church must go to the streets to accompany suffering people.”
 The newly elected pope, the first from Latin America, chose the name Francis after St. Francis of Assisi, the humble friar dedicated to the poor.
-The son of middle-class Italian immigrants, he denied himself the luxuries that previous cardinals in Buenos Aires enjoyed.
+The son of middle-class Italian immigrants, he denied himself the luxuries of previous cardinals in Buenos Aires.
 He lived in a simple apartment, often rode the bus to work, cooked his meals and regularly visited slums that ring Argentina’s capital.